ebook

 Preparing Wearable Data for AI

-How to structure wearable data so it's ready for machine learning and AI features.
-Covers standardization, context enrichment, and integration with LLM-based health assistants.
+How to structure health data so it's ready for machine learning features and LLM-based health assistants.
+Covers data standardization, temporal alignment, context enrichment, and the schemas that make biometric data usable for AI.

 Why This Guide For Health App Developers

-Teams often underestimate the complexity of wearable integrations.
-Different APIs behave differently.
-Apple Health forces mobile first design.
+Teams often underestimate the complexity of health app wearable integration.
+Different wearable APIs behave differently.
+Apple Health forces mobile-first design.
 Garmin and Oura rely on cloud.
 Data formats are inconsistent and difficult to align.

-By reading this guide, you get a clear and realistic view of the integration approaches that helps you make a better technical decision before investing development time.
+By reading this wearable API integration guide, you get a clear view of the architecture patterns that solve these problems so you can make better technical decisions before you write code.

 01

-Understand the real integration options and how they affect your roadmap.
+Understand the real wearable API integration options and how they affect your roadmap.

 02